EC-Release/oci/k8s/README.md

 ## EC Connectivity in kubernetes
-agent k8s deployment via helmchart examples
+agent k8s deployment via helmchart examples.

 ### Use Case PoC
 The diagram illustrates the usage of the connectivity model in k8s